4479 Desserte Nord Autoroute 440, Laval, QC H7P 6E2

 Bitcoin mining stands as a fundamental pillar that supports the entire Bitcoin ecosystem.
 Governed by the principles of proof of work, mining is not just a technical process but a symbol of the innovation and decentralization that makes Bitcoin a groundbreaking financial technology.

 Bitcoin mining is the process by which new bitcoins are introduced into circulation and transactions are added to the public ledger known as the blockchain.
 Miners use powerful computers to solve many mathematical problems, and the first one to solve the main problem gets to add the next block to the blockchain, receiving newly minted bitcoins as a reward.
+In pool mining, all the miners combine their resources to increase the chances of earning rewards, sharing both computational power and the resulting payouts.

 Proof of work (PoW) is the consensus algorithm that underpins Bitcoin mining.
 It requires miners to expend computational energy to solve mathematical puzzles, making it costly and time-consuming to produce new blocks.
 This proof of work process ensures that blocks are created in a decentralized manner, preventing any single entity from controlling the network.